waynepennington/aurelia-keycloak/README.md

 >An authentication plugin based on [KeyCloak] (http://keycloak.org) for [Aurelia] (http://www.aurelia.io/) applications.

 ## Important Note
 The hidden Keycloak `iframe` that is used to check token update status is turned off by default in this plugin: `checkLoginIframe: false`.
 This is to get around a limitation within Aurelia.
 This setting requires your code to manually check and/or refresh the token when making API calls.
 That is problemmatic.
-A solution is being worked.
-In addition, built-in REST API fetch functionality using simple configuration settings will be added within the next week.
-So stay tuned by subscribing to changes to this site.
-If you are interested in other features or wish to contribute, please leave a note.
+Since the plug-in can be made to operate without an Iframe a simple singleton can be used.
+If you have an interest in CORS, REST behaviors, and interoperability with Keycloak, let me know via the issues board.
+Kind regards and happy coding.
 ## Get Started

 * Install Aurelia-Keycloak: